tykiww/tykiww.github.io/_posts/2018-01-05-MC-bootstrap.md

 tags: [Monte Carlo, Bootstrap, base R, Predictive analytics, sales operation, timing R code]
 ---

 We oftentimes undermine the power that parameter estimates have in predicting probabilities of outcomes.
 Sometimes, we just don't have enough data to find out a confidence estimate and interval of an outcome.
 Other times, we lack information to perform accurate hypothesis tests of statistical significance.
-These situations usually lead to needing non-parametric methods to figure out likelihood estimates of certain outcomes with the limited information we have!
+These situations usually lead to needing models to figure out likelihood estimates of certain outcomes with the limited information we have!

 Fortunately, we have the monte carlo method to give us a good gist.
-Monte carlo sampling is a technique that allows for estimates to follow the law of large numbers, creating a central limit distribution.
+Monte carlo sampling is a technique that allows for estimates to follow a pattern of the law of large numbers, creating a central limit distribution.
 In other words, MC takes a random sample of certain events (estimates) over and over and over and over again to obtain numerical events from uncertainty.
+Monte Carlo sampling is very useful when determining confidence estimates from non-parametric distributions.
+As long as we are familiar with a 'true' proportion or a tendency of the estimate, we can create confidence estimates.

 ![](https://thumbs.gfycat.com/InbornTerrificAvocet-size_restricted.gif)

-One type of monte carlo sampling is the bootstrap technique (this is something that I will go over in-depth when I cover random forest models in a couple of months).
+One type of monte carlo sampling is the bootstrap technique (this is something that I went deeper when I covered [random forest models](https://tykiww.github.io/2017-11-20-rf-model/) in the past).
 Bootstrapping is one of the most useful procedures in determining confidence interval parameter estimates and is a sampling technique with replacement.
 This means, that every time an object is sampled, it is replaced back with the same probability of independant occurance.
 This is especially useful when we have known/estimated probabilities of certain outcomes and we are testing with limited amounts of data.
 Bootstrapping has been known to be valuable in dealing with optimization when there may be heteroscedacity (errors are not normally distributed) and distributional assumptions may not be met.

 In short, it's a ridiculously useful technique to create more data when we have just partial information.
 Well then, let's take a look at some coding!

 ===================================

-At first, I was going to take a look at some true/false outcomes (ie. poisson distribution), but I thought it might be nicer to look at more complex situations.
+At first, I was going to take a look at some success/failure outcomes (ie. binomial distribution), but I thought it might be nicer to look at more complex situations.